cforlando/PetAdoption-Wordpress/README.md

 ###To Do
-- [ ] Code out the Front End for the plugin.
+- [ ] Improve design of pet details view
-- [ ] Write a more comprehensive README
+- [ ] Improve design of advanced search view